TM312/mllrs.io/content/articles/deploying-using-terraform-google-cloud.md

 ## Prerequisites / Services
 <ul class="list-disc">
   <li>`gsutil`: Which we will use to access Google Cloud Storage from a script.
-If you don't have it yet, click <a href="https://cloud.google.com/storage/docs/gsutil_install">here</a> to set it up.
+If you don't have it yet, click <a href="https://cloud.google.com/storage/docs/gsutil_install">here</a> to set it up.</li>
   <!-- <li><a href="https://docs.docker.com/engine/install/">Docker</a> + <a href="https://docs.docker.com/compose/install/">Docker-Compose</a></li> -->
 </ul>